DerekYang2/FluentDL/README.md

     </td>
   </tr>
 </table>

-> [!NOTE]
-> Tip: change the number of threads in settings for significantly faster conversions, matching, and downloading.

 ## Installation
 This project is deployed using MSIX, which installs the application on Windows.
 To install this application, download the first zip from [Releases](https://github.com/DerekYang2/FluentDL/releases).